-- 1. Park on a level surface and set the parking brake.
+- Park on a level surface.
 The vehicle must be running or in ACC.
-Shift an automatic transmission into PARK (P).
-Shift a manual transmission into NEUTRAL. - 2.
-Make sure the trunk is closed and that the trunk partition in the rear storage area is in the fastened, upright position, and that no objects are forward of the divider.
+Shift an automatic transmission into PARK (P) and set the parking brake.
+Shift a manual transmission into NEUTRAL, and set the parking brake. - 2.
+Make sure the trunk is closed and the rear trunk partition in the rear storage area is in the fastened upright position, and that no objects are forward of the divider.
+See "Rear Trunk Partition" under Rear Storage Area on page 2-52.

 Release the convertible top front latch, located above the inside rearview mirror, by pulling and turning it clockwise toward the driver's door.
+Push upward on the front edge.
 The windows will automatically lower.